syamkakarla98/Dimensionality-reduction-and-classification-on-Hyperspectral-Images-Using-Python/PaviaUniversity_HSI/README.md

-### This notebook describes dimensionality reduction techiques PCA and KPCA on Pavia University dataset.
+#### This notebook describes dimensionality reduction techiques PCA and KPCA on Pavia University dataset usign python.